Brassicas

 Brassicas & mustards overview: Managing Cover Crops Profitably (SARE Handbook Series Book 9) by Andy Clark (2007, 3rd ed.)

-Upright winter annual broadleaf that grows 3-5 feet tall.
-Has narrow leaves, yellow flowers, a strong taproot, and fibrous lateral roots.
+Quick growing, cool-season annual that grow 3-5 ft tall.
+Have narrow leaves, yellow flowers, a strong taproot, and fibrous lateral roots.
+Includes yellow mustard, brown mustard, and more.

 Additional Resources: